A geometric characterisation of sensitivity analysis in monomial models: The optimality of proportional covariation

-The first summation in the above equality is zero as in the previous cases.
-Rearranging and using the definition of proportional covariation, we can rewrite the equality as

-Equation (\ref{eq:stanco}) cannot be simplified any further and consequently for the choice $\tilde\theta_V=(\tilde\theta_1,\tilde\psi_1)$ the family of distributions for which the Pythagorean identity holds is restricted. \end{enumerate} Notice that the first four choices of parameters corresponded to the analyses introduced in Definition \ref{def:schemes}, namely independent in the first three cases and conditionally independent in the fourth, whilst the last choice of parameters does not correspond to any of the newly introduced schemes. \end{example}
+Although the terms in (\ref{eq:stanco}) can be re-arranged differently, the equality cannot be derived and consequently for the choice $\tilde\theta_V=(\tilde\theta_1,\tilde\psi_1)$ the family of distributions for which the Pythagorean identity holds is restricted. \end{enumerate} Notice that the first four choices of parameters corresponded to the analyses introduced in Definition \ref{def:multi}, namely simple in the first three cases and ordered in the fourth, whilst the last choice of parameters does not correspond to any of the newly introduced sensitivity analyses.

-\begin{example} For the staged tree in Figure \ref{fig:eventree}, we refine the model definition with the following probability specifications: $\theta_1=0.2$, $\theta_2=0.5$, $\theta_3=0.3$, $\psi_1=0.4$, $\psi_2=0.4$ and $\psi_3=0.4$.
-Next consider the choices of parameters varied in points 4 and 5 of Example \ref{ex:nuovo}.
+Suppose we now refine the model definition with the following probability specifications: $\theta_1=0.2$, $\theta_2=0.5$, $\theta_3=0.3$, $\psi_1=0.4$, $\psi_2=0.4$ and $\psi_3=0.2$.
+Next consider the choices of parameters varied in points 4 and 5 above.
 First suppose that $\tilde\theta_1=0.4$ and $\tilde\psi_1=0.2$.
-Example \ref{ex:nuovo} demonstrated that the Pythagorean identity holds for all $\operatorname{Q}\in L_{\textnormal{sensi}}$.
+For this choice of varied parameters we showed that the Pythagorean identity holds for all $\operatorname{Q}\in L_{\textnormal{sensi}}$.
 In this case proportional covariation minimizes the I-divergence between the original and the varied distribution, as reported in Figure \ref{fig:ex1}.
-Consider now case 5 of Example \ref{ex:nuovo} and suppose $\tilde\theta_2=0.3$ and $\tilde\psi_1=0.2$.
-Example \ref{ex:nuovo} demonstrated that the Pythagorean identity does not hold for all $\operatorname{Q}\in L_{\textnormal{sensi}}$.
-The identity holds in the restricted family of distributions characterized by equation (\ref{eq:stanco1}).
-In this case the I-divergence is not minimized by proportional covariation as reported in Figure \ref{fig:ex2}. \end{example}
+Consider now case 5 and suppose $\tilde\theta_2=0.3$ and $\tilde\psi_1=0.2$.
+We showed that the Pythagorean identity does not hold for all $\operatorname{Q}\in L_{\textnormal{sensi}}$.
+The identity holds in the restricted family of distributions characterized by (\ref{eq:stanco1}).
+In this case the I-divergence is not minimized by proportional covariation as reported in Figure \ref{fig:ex2}.